Non-Small Cell Lung Cancer Treatment (Patient)

 - Adenocarcinoma: Cancer that begins in the cells that line the alveoli and make substances such as mucus.

-Smoking can increase the risk of developing non-small cell lung cancer.
+Smoking can increase the risk of non-small cell lung cancer.

-Anything that increases a person's chance of developing a disease is called a risk factor.
+Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for lung cancer include the following:

 - Smoking cigarettes, pipes, or cigars, now or in the past.